Compact presentability of tree almost automorphism groups: Introduction

 \subsection{Almost automorphism groups}

-If $T$ is a locally finite tree, then its automorphism group $\mathrm{Aut}(T)$ has a natural locally compact and totally disconnected topology.
-If moreover $T$ is regular then $\mathrm{Aut}(T)$ acts continuously, properly and cocompactly on $T$.
+If $T$ is a locally finite tree, then its automorphism group $\mathrm{Aut}(T)$, endowed with its natural locally compact and totally disconnected topology, acts continuously and properly on $T$.

-More flexible than the notion of automorphism is the notion of almost automorphism.
-Unlike automorphisms, almost automorphisms do not act on $T$ but on its boundary $\partial_{\infty} T$.
+Almost automorphisms of the tree $T$ (sometimes called spheromorphisms) do not act on $T$, but on its boundary $\partial_{\infty} T$.
 Roughly speaking, an almost automorphism of $T$ is a transformation induced in the boundary by a piecewise tree automorphism.
 Almost automorphisms form a topological group $\mathrm{AAut}(T)$ containing the automorphism group $\mathrm{Aut}(T)$ as an open subgroup.

 In the case where $T$ is a non-rooted regular tree of degree $d+1 \geq 3$, the group $\mathcal{N}_d$ of almost automorphisms of $T$ was introduced by Neretin in connection with his work in representation theory \cite{Neretin}.
-Neretin proved that from the point of view of representation theory, $\mathcal{N}_d$ can be seen as a $p$-adic analogue of the diffeomorphism group of the circle.
-Inspired by a simplicity result of the diffeomorphism group of the circle $\mathrm{Diff}^+(\mathbb{S}^1)$ \cite{Herm}, Kapoudjian later proved that the group $\mathcal{N}_d$ is abstractly simple \cite{simple}.
+Neretin proved that, from the point of view of representation theory, the group $\mathcal{N}_d$ can be seen as a $p$-adic analogue of the diffeomorphism group of the circle.
+Inspired by a simplicity result for the diffeomorphism group of the circle $\mathrm{Diff}^+(\mathbb{S}^1)$ \cite{Herm}, Kapoudjian later proved that the group $\mathcal{N}_d$ is abstractly simple \cite{simple}.

 Recently, Bader, Caprace, Gelander and Mozes proved that $\mathcal{N}_d$ does not have any lattice \cite{BCGM}.
-This result is remarkable for the reason that all the familiar examples of simple locally compact groups (which are unimodular), e.g. real or $p$-adic Lie-groups, or the group of type preserving automorphisms of a locally finite regular tree, are known to have lattices.
+This result is remarkable for the reason that all the familiar examples of simple locally compact groups (which are unimodular), e.g.\ real or $p$-adic Lie-groups, or the group of type preserving automorphisms of a locally finite regular tree, are known to have lattices.
 Actually $\mathcal{N}_d$ turned out to be the first example of a locally compact simple group without lattices.

 In this paper we investigate a family of groups which appear as generalizations of Neretin's group.
 Here we give an outline of their construction (see Section \ref{aaut-type} for precise definitions).
 Every finite permutation subgroup $D \leq \mathrm{Sym}(d)$ is known to give rise to a closed subgroup of the automorphism group $\mathrm{Aut}(\mathcal{T}_d)$ of the rooted $d$-regular tree $\mathcal{T}_d$, by considering the infinitely iterated permutational wreath product $W(D) = (\ldots \wr D) \wr D$.
 Elements of $W(D)$ are rooted automorphisms whose local action is prescribed by $D$.
 We now consider the quasi-regular rooted tree $\tree$, in which the root has degree $k$ and other vertices have degree $d+1$.
 Roughly, the almost automorphism groups $\Daaut$ we are interested in, are homeomorphisms of $\bord$ that are piecewise tree automorphisms whose local action is prescribed by $D$.
 This family of groups generalizes Neretin's groups because when $D$ is the full permutation group $\mathrm{Sym}(d)$, the group $W(D)$ is the full automorphism group of $\mathcal{T}_d$ and we can check that $\mathrm{AAut}_{D}(\mathcal{T}_{d,2}) \simeq \mathcal{N}_d$.